pkm304/MAPPA/README.md

 2. Create a PPM object.

 3. Sample initial parameter combinations uniformly across parameter space defined by the plausible prameter space.
-Addition sampling can be performed adpatively focusing on certain region of interest later on.
+Additional sampling can be performed adpatively focusing on certain region of interest later on.

 4. (Not part of MAPPA) Run simulations for sampled parameter combinations and obtain phenotypes of interest out of the simulation